Texas prepares for a pandemic first: a jury trial by Zoom

 Lawyers in an insurance dispute in Collin County District Court on Monday will present their case by videoconference, in what officials believe will be the first virtual jury trial to be held nationally amid the COVID-19 crisis.

-The one-day trial, which will be streamed live on YouTube http://www.youtube.com/c/JudgeEmilyMiskel, is a so-called summary jury trial, in which jurors hear a condensed version of a case and deliver a non-binding verdict.
+The one-day trial, which will be streamed live on YouTube, is a so-called summary jury trial, in which jurors hear a condensed version of a case and deliver a non-binding verdict.

 The parties, having seen how their case could fare before a jury in a full-blown trial, will then the next day sit for mediation and try to negotiate a settlement.